 Instructional Technology Specialist

-Chuck has been with our office since 2018.
-As Instructional Technology Specialist, he provides key support and training to faculty who use eClass in their instruction.
-Chuck also serves as our lead LMS administrator, facilitating the management and upkeep of the eClass system.
-He often liaisons with both internal and external stakeholders in the consistent upgrading of our system to ensure our faculty and students have the newest eClass (Moodle) technologies.
-In addition to his work with our office, Chuck is also an Adjunct Instructor for the Division of Mathematics and Information Technology.
+The Instructional Technology Specialist provides key support and training to faculty who use eClass in their instruction and serves as an LMS administrator, facilitating the management and upkeep of the eClass system.
+The Instructional Technology Specialist also liaisons with both internal and external stakeholders in the consistent upgrading of our system to ensure our faculty and students have the newest eClass (Moodle) technologies.

 Instructional Support Specialist